AkritiDataAnalyst1234/Covid_Data_Exploratory_Analysis/README.md

 <br>

 📌 Objectives
-Understand the spread and impact of COVID-19 globally.
+•	Understand the spread and impact of COVID-19 globally and regionally.

-Identify the most affected countries in terms of cases and deaths.
+•	Identify the most affected countries in terms of cases and deaths.

-Analyze vaccination trends and their relation to population and case counts.

-Visualize key trends to enhance stakeholder communication.
+•	Analyze tests and vaccination trends.

 🛠 Tools & Technologies Used
 SQL (PostgreSQL/BigQuery/Any): Data querying and transformation